ontop/ontop-tutorial/dremio/dremio-tutorial.md

 FROM uni2
 ```

-Now we can list all the datasets we saved in the *integrated-university-data* space:
+Now we can list all the datasets we saved in the *integrated_university_data* space:

 <img src="img/dataset-list.png" width="600"/>